3-musketeers/machine-learning-model-creation-pipeline/pipeline_overview.md

 # Machine Learning Model Creation Pipeline Overview
+## Definitions:
+**Machine Learning**: is a type of artificial intelligence (AI) that provides computers with the ability to learn without being explicitly programmed.

+**Model**: the thing that is trained on data, and used later for a specific purpose (not a good definition)

+**Pipeline**: a set of processes that allows a person to achieve a certain goal

-**Definition of "Machine Learning Model Creation Pipeline"**: everything a person should do, if they are given a problem and pertinent data and they need to return the best model that solves the problem (basically how to approach any [Kaggle](https://www.kaggle.com/) competition).
+**"Machine Learning Model Creation Pipeline"**: everything a person should do, if they are given a problem and pertinent data and they need to return the best model that solves the problem (basically how to approach any [Kaggle](https://www.kaggle.com/) competition).

+## Pipeline Modules:
 **Pipeline input**: a kaggle competition (or a problem, a dataset)

-**Pipeline output**: the best machine learning model (that solves problem)

-## Pipeline Modules:
 1. Understanding the context
    1. Understanding the problem
    2. Understanding the data